 Road Safety Program

-The Australian Government's $2 billion Road Safety Program is part of the ongoing commitment to improving road safety for all Australians and reducing the number of deaths and serious injuries on our roads.
 The funding supports the fast roll out of lifesaving road safety treatments on rural and regional roads and greater protection for vulnerable road users, like cyclists and pedestrians, in urban areas.
-This program will provide an estimated 35% reduction in fatal and serious injuries to help reduce the $30 billion annual cost of road trauma on the economy.
-As a condition of funding, states and territories will be required to provide road safety data, and report against road safety metrics.
+Funding under the program is offered to states and territories on a ‘use it or lose it’ basis in five, six-month tranches.
+As a condition of funding, states and territories are required to provide road safety data, and report against road safety metrics.

-The national Office of Road Safety is supporting the Government's road safety agenda, including by working closely with states, territories and local governments to develop the new National Road Safety Strategy for the decade 2021–30.
+The national Office of Road Safety is supporting the Government's road safety agenda, including by working closely with states, territories and local governments in developing the new National Road Safety Strategy for the decade 2021–30.